HomeArt

 ringgold matisse painting

 Faith Ringgold is undoubtedly one of the greatest African American artists ever.
 Her techniques range from traditional painting to performance and mask-making.
 Most of her early works were paintings.
 She later moved on to sewing and mixing various types of media.
-Ringgold is a deeply political artist, frequently addressing systemic racism and the history of slavery in her works.
+Ringgold is a profoundly political artist, frequently addressing systemic racism and the history of slavery in her works.

 6. Yinka Shonibare (1962 -)